oneapi-src/level-zero-spec/scripts/tools/SYSMAN.rst

 2. Over-temperature - The device is generating too much heat that cannot be dissipated fast enough.
-The Punit monitors temperatures and reacts when the sensors show the maximum temperature exceeds the threshold TjMax (typically 100 degrees celcius).
+The Punit monitors temperatures and reacts when the sensors show the maximum temperature exceeds the threshold TjMax (typically 100 degrees Celsius).

 When either of these conditions occurs, the Punit throttles the frequencies/voltages of the device down to their minimum values,